Need a list of things to do when your child is sick? Make caring for sick kids much easier with this helpful reference.

 - Fever, cough, and allergy medicine that haven’t expired

 - Laundry detergent and quarters (if you share a washer and dryer with your neighbors)

 - Hand sanitizers

-Because it’ll happen—the kids will get sick, even on the days when you didn’t plan for it at all.
-But at least now you’ll be better prepared and know exactly what to do.
+The kids will get sick, even on the days when you didn’t plan for it.
+But at least now you can be better prepared and know exactly what to do when it happens again.

 Don’t forget: Join my newsletter and grab Time Management Strategies for the Overwhelmed Mom below—at no cost to you: